SEO Best Practices

-2015 and 2016 were turbulent years for SEO.
+2015 and 2016 were very turbulent years for SEO.
 As expected, Google made several algorithm changes including the notorious “Mobilegeddon” update, which basically improved the ranking for websites that were mobile-friendly.
 This falls in line with Google’s overarching mission to adapt to an increasingly mobile Web (and world).
 Google’s goal is stay ahead of the technology trends (like mobile device growth) which will ultimately deliver quality results to their users like you and me.